NachtRaveVL/FDMM_DCS/CONTRIBUTING.md

 ### Clone FDMM

-Clone the FDMM repository into the "%USERPROFILE%/Saved Games/DCS/Missions/FDMM" folder so that you can dynamically debug scripts out-of-the-box, or at the very least make a symlink of some kind from this location to the folder you're using for development.
+Clone the FDMM repository into the "%USERPROFILE%/Saved Games/DCS/Missions/FDMM" folder so that you can dynamically debug scripts out-of-the-box.
+If you want to use a different folder it is recommended to create a symlink from this folder, as opening the FDMM_Caucasus.miz mission file in the Mission Editor and updating the fdmm_path variable in the Setup triggers to point at the correct folder location also makes it so that you cannot as easily check binary miz file changes in.

 ### MissionScripting.lua setup